Yusreen/SudokuSolver/README.md

 # SudokuSolver
-This program is used to solve a sudoku using backtracking.
+This program is used to solve a sudoku using backtracking and recursion.
+It uses pass by reference to get the index of the first spot that has a 0.